Charley Valera

 He has hosted a TV mini-series program that discusses WWII veterans life stories.

-The 80 minute documentary, "Memories from our Honored WWll Soldiers" has earned the prestigious Accolade Global Film Competition Award for November 2018.
+The 80 minute documentary, "Memories from our Honored WWII Soldiers" has earned the Accolade Global Film Competition Award for November 2018.

-Valera also volunteers his time a pilot, Field Director and Media Relations for Aerobridge.org.
-A non-profit association consisting of general aviation pilots that deliver specifically needed immediate supplies to areas devastated by natural disasters.
+Valera also volunteers his time a pilot, field director and media relations for AERObridge.
+A non-profit association of general aviation pilots that deliver supplies to areas effected by natural disasters.